-6. Student Progression and Outcomes
+15. Student Progression and Outcomes

-Action point & Key Priority Description of issue and rationale Planned actions and strategies nescale and Checkpoints Summary of Key People 20 A2, Figs 41-48 (p222-225) Tables 9,10,11. p-32 Awarding gap in relation to gender and ethnicity at UG Investigate awarding gap in relation to gender at UG; slightly higher proportion (4%) of female students attaining Firsts, and fractionally higher percentage of male students awarded 2:2s and 3s than female students.
+Action point & Key Priority Description of issue and rationale Plan ned actions and strategies Tin nescale and Checkpoints Summary of Key People 20 (A2, Figs 41-48 p222-226).
+Tables 9, 10, 11. p-32 Awarding gap in relation to gender and ethnicity at UG Investigate awarding gap in relation to gender at UG; slightly higher proportion (8%) of female students attaining Firsts, and fractionally higher percentage of male students awarded 2:2s and 3s than female students.
 However, there is a specifically pronounced awarding gap for Black students (33% less likely to attain a First Class degree in SALC relative to White students, and 8-18% less likely than students of other ethnicities).
 Translates into diminished numbers of Ethnic Minority male students at PGT and extreme diminution of Ethnic Minority male students at PGR.
 The University's Access and Participation Plan, in line with regulatory requirements from the Office for Students, for 2021-2025, and updated post-pandemic in 2022, includes reducing the unexplained gap between White and Black students attainment to be 5.8% or below, and between White and Asian students to be 3.7% or below by 2025.
 The University runs a scheme specifically for mentoring UG Black students, Manchester 10:10 all through academic career, with capacity for 70 students.
 Currently running with 55 students, majority Year 1.
 25 of those (i) Develop a data-gathering system to obtain profile of student attainment year-on- year by gender, ethnicity, Department/Subject and by programme, to better understand current patterns.
 HoDs will have access to the data to review annually and report to Director of T&L and EDI Committee.
-Start March 2023 to complete by August 2023 Data will be reviewed annually in August up to 2028 SALC Data Analyst and EDI Directorate Analysts, HoDs, Director of T&L, EDI Committee (ii) EDI Lead and SALC Communications Officer to improve communications around opportunities for Black students through campaigns using staff and student newsletters and email call- outs: Manchester 10:10 (in September/October) to capture Y1 students (with SALC Access and Success < Annually September and October for Manchester 101:10, up to 2028 Annually September, February and May for Mentoring scheme, up to 2028.
+Start March 2023 to complete by August 2023 Data will be reviewed annually in August up to 2028 SALC Data Analyst and EDI Directorate Analysts, HoDs, Director of T&L, EDI Committee (ii) EDI Lead and SALC Communications Officer to improve communications around opportunities for Black students through campaigns using staff and student newsletters and email call- outs: Manchester 10:10 (in September/October) to capture Y1 students (with SALC Access and Success running a School-specific scheme for excess numbers) + Annually September and October for Manchester 101:10, up to 2028 Annually September, February and May for Mentoring scheme, up to 2028.
 EDI Lead, SALC Communications Officer, SALC Access and Success Team Director of Teaching and Learning; HoDs, Programme Directors and Departmental Assessments Officers.
-Faculty EDI Leads to assist with information relating to Manchester
+Faculty EDI Leads to assist with information relating to Manchester 10/10 outcomes and review resourcing of